franzenzenhofer/thisismy/readme.md

 # thisismy

-`thisismy` is a command-line utility that allows you to print the contents of one or more files with a prefix.
-You can also copy the output to the clipboard or write it to a file.
+`thisismy` is a command-line utility designed to simplify the process of creating prompts for ChatGPT.
+With `thisismy`, you can print the contents of one or more files or online resources to the terminal, copy them to the clipboard and whitespace reduce them to save tokens.
+I.e.:

+`thisismy -c -t -p "ChatGPT check this code for the best practices outlined in the online ressource." file1.js file2.js http://example.com/index.html`

+This command will copy (-c) the contents of file1.js and file2.js and the main content of http://example.com/index.html to the clipboard, with double whitespaces removed (-t).
+Each time the output is prefixed with "This is my current %file%" and "This is the current %url%".The whole response is prefixed with "This is the current %url%".

 ## Installation
 To install the `thisismy` package from GitHub and link it globally, you can follow these steps: